Github852/olddocs/app/views/website/markdown/standard-file/client-development.md

+_Note: This guide is largely outdated.
+One wishing to create a client for Standard File/Standard Notes should use [SFJS](https://github.com/standardfile/sfjs/)._

 ## Standard File — Client Development Guide

 This guide walks through the essentials of building an application that consumes a Standard File API.
 This code is based on the Standard Notes client, and uses a non-compileable Javascript-ish pseudocode.